12 Mar 2020

 We will accommodate various working groups in parallel.
 The sessions cover a diversity of methods and topics on governance of shared resources:

 The day before the Workshop, on March 11, 2020, we will organize a tutorial by Dr. Marty Anderies, Arizona State University, about the Social-Ecological Systems Library.
-You will learn the use of existing cases and upload your own.
-When you register for the Workshop, you can indicate whether you would like to participate in this.
+You will learn the basic functionality of the Library regarding the use of existing cases and how to enter your own cases.
+We will discuss how the database can and has been used to support existing research and working together to identify potential collaborations going forwards and how we might use the SES Library to build a community of practice.
+If you register for the Workshop, you can indicate whether you would like to participate in this.

 Organizers: Keith Taylor (U.C.
 Davis) & Mackenzie R. Johnson (U.C.
 Davis)

 The goal of this session is to work with colleagues on the further refinement and development of our research program around the U.S. electric co-op sector.
 Our ultimate objective is to inform the collective understanding of the broader co-op business sector and contribute to Bloomington School Institutionalism, specifically on self-governance and polycentric systems.

 Despite the fact that the American electric co-ops are incredibly robust, with performance metrics rivaling their investor-owned counterparts, they are little understood.
 And yet actors in the sector have overcome significant collective action dilemmas unique to cooperatives by forming confederated, self-governing systems.